pietrobraione/sushi/README.md

 Gradle will download them to compile SUSHI-Lib, but you can avoid to deploy them.

-## Patching the build scripts
+### Patching the build scripts

 Once installed GLPK-Java, you will (possibly) need to modify the `build.gradle` file in the `master` subdirectory.

 * The provided `master/build.gradle` file instructs Gradle to use version 1.12.0 of the GLPK-Java jar file, but the jar file's version must match the version of the GLPK-Java native library that you installed.
 For this reason, if it happens that on your development machine you have a version of GLPK-Java different from 1.12.0 you must edit the `master/build.gradle` file as follows: Find the `def glpkVersion = ...` statement in the file and replace the version number on the right-hand side of the assignment with the version number of the GLPK-Java you installed on your platform.
 * The `master/build.gradle` file must also be set with a path to the directory where the native part of GLPK-Java is found.
 This is not indispensable for building SUSHI, but it is for running it, especially under Eclipse.
 The provided path is `/usr/local/lib/jni`, thus in the case (notably under Windows and Ubuntu) your actual setup path differs from this default you must edit the `def glpkJniLocation = ...` statement in the file and put the correct path on the right-hand side of the assignment.
 The GLPK-Java documentation will tell you where the native files are installed.

-## Working under Eclipse
+### Working under Eclipse

-If you want to build and modify JBSE by using (as we do) Eclipse 2021-03 for Java Developers, you are lucky: All the Eclipse plugins that are necessary to import and build SUSHI are already present in the distribution.
+If you want to build and modify SUSHI by using (as we do) Eclipse 2021-03 for Java Developers, you are lucky: All the Eclipse plugins that are necessary to import and build SUSHI are already present in the distribution.
 The only caveat is that, since starting from version 2020-09 Eclipse requires at least Java 11 to run, your development machine will need to have both a Java 11 (to run Eclipse) and a Java 8 setup (to build JBSE).
 Gradle will automatically select the right version of the JDK when building SUSHI.
 If you use a different flavor, or an earlier version, of Eclipse you might need to install the egit and the Buildship plugins, both available from the Eclipse Marketplace.
 After that, to import SUSHI under Eclipse follow these steps:

 * To avoid conflicts we advise to import SUSHI under an empty workspace.
 * Be sure that the default Eclipse JRE is the JRE subdirectory of a full JDK 8 setup, *not* a standalone (i.e., not part of a JDK) JRE.